Priestly Fraternity of Saint Peter

-The Priestly Fraternity of Saint Peter (Fraternitas Sacerdotalis Sancti Petri; FSSP) is a traditionalist Catholic society of apostolic life for priests and seminarians.
+The Priestly Fraternity of Saint Peter (Fraternitas Sacerdotalis Sancti Petri; FSSP; informally the Fraternity) is a traditionalist Catholic society of apostolic life for priests and seminarians.
 It is in communion with the Holy See.
-It was founded in 1988 by 12 former members of the Society of Saint Pius X (SSPX) who left following the Écône consecrations, which resulted in the SSPX bishops being excommunicated by the Holy See.
+It was founded in 1988 by 12 former members of the Society of Saint Pius X (SSPX) who left following the 1988 Écône consecrations, which resulted in the SSPX bishops being excommunicated by the Holy See.

-Headquartered in Switzerland, the society maintains two international seminaries: the International Seminary of St. Peter in Wigratzbad-Opfenbach, Bavaria, Germany, and Our Lady of Guadalupe Seminary in Denton, Nebraska, United States.
+Headquartered in Switzerland, the society maintains two international seminaries: the International Seminary of St. Peter in Wigratzbad, Opfenbach, Bavaria, Germany, and Our Lady of Guadalupe Seminary in Denton, Nebraska, United States.
 The society is officially recognized by the Holy See and has 368 priests who celebrate the Tridentine Mass in locations in 147 worldwide dioceses.

 Canonical status

-According to canon law, the FSSP is a clerical society of apostolic life of pontifical right.
+According to canon law, the Petrine Fathers are part of a clerical society of apostolic life of pontifical right.
 It is not, therefore, an institute of consecrated life and members take no religious vows, but are instead bound by the same general laws of celibacy and obedience as diocesan clergy and, in addition, swear an oath as members of the society.
 The fraternity's pontifical right status means that it has been established by the Pope and is answerable only to him in terms of its operation (through the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life; prior to January 17, 2019, through the Pontifical Commission Ecclesia Dei), rather than to local bishops.
 A local bishop still governs the fraternity's work within his respective diocese.
 In this sense its organization and administrative reporting status are similar to those of religious orders of pontifical right (for example, the Jesuits or Dominicans).

 On 28 September 2024, the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life informed the FSSP that it had opened an apostolic visitation.
 According to the Fraternity, this is intended to "enable the Dicastery to know who we are, how we are doing and how we live, so as to provide us with any help we may need."